HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 ### Generic and Comparison Plots

-`yieldplotlib` extends the widely used Python plotting library `matplotlib`, leveraging its extensive customization options and the familiarity many users already have with it.
+`yieldplotlib` extends the widely used Python plotting library `matplotlib`, leveraging its extensive customization options and the familiarity many users will already have with it.
 The `yieldplotlib` generic
 plots (`ypl_plot`, `ypl_scatter`, and `ypl_hist`) are used for single yield run visualizations.

-To compare multiple yield runs, `yieldplotlib` provides a set of flexible comparison plots that create multi-panel figures to quickly identify discrepancies.
+To compare multiple yield runs, `yieldplotlib` also provides a set of flexible comparison plots that create multi-panel figures to quickly identify discrepancies.

 In order to generate summary plots quickly, `yieldplotlib` provides a command line interface